erwanlemerrer/erwanlemerrer.github.io/_pages/about.md

 I joined Technicolor in 2009, with a PhD on distributed systems (from University of Rennes 1), and a background on peer-to-peer systems, and graph mining/algorithms.
 I am currently working on machine learning in distributed/cloud environments.
 I obtained my habilitation (HDR) on November 2016 from University of Rennes 1.

 ### News
-* Co-chair of [Eurosys 2018](http://2018.middleware-conference.org/) industry track, in Rennes
+* Co-chair of [Middleware 2018](http://2018.middleware-conference.org/) industry track, in Rennes
 * Prends part à ALGOTEL 2019 à Toulouse, en tant que co-program chair
 * WOS8 will be co-located with Eurosys 2018, on December Tue 11th !